 - Receiving treatment from a psychiatrist.

-Severe depression – Table ratings
+Severe or major depression – Table ratings

 Expect to be classified as having severe depression by insurance companies if: